Podmev/ClinicSite/README.md

 [Dashboard](https://trello.com/b/8GDwPlRE/clinic-site)

+Git flow
+1. Main branch is master, it should be stable
+2. Developping should be in separate branches for small features
+3. After finishing feature, branch should me merged to master branch
+4. For next feature should be used ne branch, created from actual master
+5. It is easier if separate developpers work on different features in different branches

 How to use git in main branch:
 1. git pull, before changes - it needed to get all updates
 2. git add . , to add all